Civil or commercial dispute? Choose us to mediate

-To have us mediate in the workplace, ask your HR department or employer to contact us.
+If you would like us to provide mediation in your workplace, ask your HR department or employer to contact us.
 We know that mediation is most effective when done quickly, so we will arrange a mediation meeting within a few days.

-Our actual mediation process usually takes less than two days, although this depends on how complex the case is.
+Our mediation process typically takes less than two days, although it depends on how complex the case is.

 You and the other party will dictate the course of the discussions.
 If you wish, our mediator can give you suggestions that could help towards a solution.
-Once the issue is resolved, we will write up a morally-binding agreement.
+Once the issue is resolved, they will write up a morally binding agreement.

 Becoming a mediator requires a special qualification.
 Mark Fitch is our qualified Dispute Resolution and Mediation Partner and is registered with the Civil Mediation Council.
-He has so far participated in more than 50 mediations.
+He has participated in more than 80 mediations since 2005.

 Mark offers a professional yet personable service.
 Openness is crucial for successful mediation so he prides himself on being approachable and friendly.
 However, he is also able to be constructive and unbiased in his support and suggestions.